aws/aws-pgsql-odbc/README.md

 [![License](https://img.shields.io/badge/license-GPLv2-blue)](LICENSE)

 **The Amazon Web Services (AWS) ODBC Driver for PostgreSQL** allows an application to take advantage of the features of clustered PostgreSQL databases.
-It is based on the [PostgreSQL ODBC driver](https://odbc.postgresql.org/), and is compatible with all PostgreSQL deployments.
+It is based on the [PostgreSQL ODBC driver](https://odbc.postgresql.org/).
+This driver is compatible with the following platforms:
+- Windows
+- MacOS (Silicon)

 ## Table of Contents